jpverkamp/blog/content/other/factorio/se-k2-bz/2023-02-18-hello-world/index.md

 ![Pumping and splitting natural gas](natural-gas.png)

-But finally I've gotten to the point of making it into {{<wikipedia formaldehyde>}}, which in turn can be made into a very early plastic: {{<wikipedia bakelite>}}.
+But finally I've gotten to the point of making it into [[wiki:formaldehyde]](), which in turn can be made into a very early plastic: [[wiki:bakelite]]().
 Oh factorio, making me learn things about real chemistry.

 ![Making basic plastic](early-plastic.png)